Table of contents:

 Top 10 WTA and ATP Backhands

 Here's some videos showing some of the best current backhands on the WTA and ATP tour right now.
-Check out these for some big backhands and some extra inspiration in choosing the right type for you:
+Check out these for some big backhands and some extra inspiration in choosing single vs double-handed backhand:

 How to Choose: Summary